DIS-ML-PROJECT/Satellite-model/README.md

 # Satellite_modell
 # Main Tasks

-## Konstruktion Vermögensindex aus 43 DHS Umfragen (2009-2016 23 Länder Afrikas)
+## Constructing a Wealth Index from 43 DHS surveys (2009-2016 23 countries of Africa)
-- Konvertierung von Beschreibung in Score Werte (z.B.
-Bodentyp)
+- Converting descriptions into scores (e.g. flooring type)
-- Erstellung von Gewichtungen auf Haushaltslevel basierend auf den ersten Hauptkomponenten -Längen- und Breitengrad-Koordinaten aus den Umfragedaten extrahieren (pro Cluster)
+- creating weights on household level based on the first principle components -extract latitude and longitude coordinates from survey data (per cluster)
-  - Cluster: - ländliche Gebiete: ungefähr einem Dorf
+  - Cluster: - rural areas: one village
-            - städtische Gebiete ein Stadtteil
+            - urban areas: one district
-- Entfernen von Clustern mit ungültigen GPS Koordinaten (-> 19.669 Cluster) (Rauschen durch Jittering)
+- remove clusters with invalid gps coordinates *(-> 19.669 Cluster)*

-- Validierung des Vermögenindex durch Abgleich mit anderen Varianten
+- validate wealth index by comparing to different measures (e.g. sum of all assets owned)

-- Hinzuziehen von Volkszählungen (die Fragen zum Vermögen enthalten) (2.
-Adm.
-Ebene)
+- add census data (including questions about wealth) (second-level administrative)
 				- LSMS Daten
-					  - Ausschluss von Migrantenhaushalten
+					  - exclude migrant household
-- Aggregieren aller Daten auf der 2.
-Administrativen Ebene
+- aggregate all data on second-level administrative
-- Ausschluss von Variablen die nicht in LSMS verfügbar sind (Kühlschrank, Motorrad)
+- exclude variables that are not available in LSMS data (fridge, motorbike)
-- *Starke Korrelation zwischen dem konstruierten Vermögensindex und Konsum auf Dorfebene*
+- *strong correlation to consum on village level*

-## Satellitenbilder
+## Satellite images (according to sustainlab-group)
-- Export der Nachtlicht- und Tageslichtsatellitenbilder zentriert auf jeden Cluster-Standort (Landsat-Archive Google Earth Engine)
+- Export  Nightlight- und Daylight-Satellite images centeres on each cluster location (Landsat-Archive Google Earth Engine)
-  - 3-Jahres-Median-Komposita (Tageslichtbilder):
+  - 3-year median composite (daylight images):
     - 2009-11, 2012-14 und 2015-17
-    - Landsat 5,Landsat 7 und Landsat 8
+    - Sentinel II and Sentinel I (if these are available for these years)

-        - *Erfassung klarer Satellitenbilder (keine Wolken o.ä.)*
+        - *gather clear satellite images (no clouds,...)*
-        - *Keine Verzerrung durch kurzzeitige Schwankungen*
+        - *no distortion due to short-time variations*
-        - *Wohlstand entwickelt sich eher langsam*
+        - *wealth is developing rather slowly over time*

-  - 3-Jahres-Median-Komposita (Nachtlichtbilder)
+  -  3-year median composite (nightlight images)
 		-2009-11 (DMSP27)
 		-2012-14,2015-17 (VIIRS28)

-- Nearest-Neighbor-Upsampling um den gleichen räumlichen Bereich abzudecken
+- Nearest-Neighbor-Upsampling to cover the same geographic space

-- Slicing der Bilder auf die Eingabegröße des CNN
+- Slicing satellite images to the input size of the CNN